wikip-co/wikip.co/site/source/_posts/Bible Study/Bible Canon/Daniel/Chapter 2/Living For God In A Pagan World/the-prophetic-unveiling-of-world-kingdoms.md

 - Now Daniel is promoted to be an advisor for the babylonian king.
 - King Nebuchenezzer has a troubling dream.
   - In verse 4 the book of danile goes from hebrew to arahmaiac (very unusual)
+  - Hebrew is the language to the Jews, Arahamaic was the language to the entire world (at that time).
+This was a message to the entire world!
   - the majority of the old testament was written in hebrew, and now it changes to arahmaic

 - Verse 5-6: